philipcullen93/pands-weekly-tasks/README.md

 - Add the two amounts
 - Print out the answer in the format €X.XX (e.g. €12.50)

+How to use:

+To use this program, run the script (python bank.py)

+Enter positive integers when propted.
+Youll will have to do this twice.

 How It Works:
 - The user is prompted to add an amount in cents twice
 - The values are added together to give an amount in cent